Columbia County Hospital to break ground in May, contractors looking for local businesses to help

-COLUMBIA COUNTY (WJBF)- AU Health and Turner Construction held a informational session seeking subcontractors and vendors for the new Columbia County hospital.
+COLUMBIA COUNTY, Ga.
+(WJBF)- AU Health and Turner Construction held a informational session seeking subcontractors and vendors for the new Columbia County hospital.

 Organizers say this is a great way for Local businesses to get involved and know what to expect.
 The construction will begin in May